pragyaangaur/Magnus-Turning-Invariants/README.md

 **Full title: Exact Arc-Length Reduction for Projectile Motion under Quadratic Drag and a Vertical-Axis Magnus Force, with a Non-Existence Result for the Symmetric Two-Ball Rendezvous**

-Suggested repository slug: `magnus-turning-invariants`

 A thrower at the origin releases two balls simultaneously in opposite horizontal directions, each spinning about a vertical axis, one about $`+\hat{z}`$ and one about $`-\hat{z}`$.
 Under gravity, quadratic drag and the Magnus force, can the two balls curve around and collide head-on at the height they were released, each having turned exactly $`180^\circ`$ in azimuth?

 The drag-free version has an exact and rather elegant solution.
 The version with air resistance is impossible, and the reason is more interesting than "the ball runs out of speed".
 Getting there turned up an exactly integrable structure hiding inside a system that the sports-ballistics literature uniformly describes as having no closed-form solution.

-Everything below is reproduced by `python run_all.py` and checked by 139 tests.
-A manuscript version is in [`paper/paper.tex`](paper/paper.tex).

 ## Contents